firebase/functions-samples/survey-app-update/README.md

 ## Trigger rules

-The function triggers on changes to `app_update` Firebase Analytics event..
+The function triggers on changes to `app_update` Firebase Analytics events.
+For other automatically logged events see: https://support.google.com/firebase/answer/6317485

 ## Setting up the sample